redhat-cip/dci-openshift-agent/samples/sno_on_libvirt/README.md

 # Playbooks to deploy Single Node Openshift on a libvirt VM

+Single Node OpenShift is a Red Hat Openshift deployment designed to have a small footprint that fits constrained environments and Edge computing needs.

+The deployment consists on  a Single Cluster Node playing the Master and Worker Node at the same time.
+Single-node OpenShift deployment does not have an option to add additional hosts Single-node OpenShift isn’t highly-available.
+It explicitly does not assume zero downtime of the Kubernetes API.

 ## Pre-requisites

 - A RHEL 8.4 server with direct internet access
+- Ansible >= 2.9
+- A valid Red Hat subscription
-  - Access to `rhel-8-for-x86_64-baseos-rpms` and `rhel-8-for-x86_64-appstream-rpms` repos required
+  - Access to `rhel-8-for-x86_64-baseos-rpms` and `rhel-8-for-x86_64-appstream-rpms` repositories is required
-  - If the vars activation_key and org_id are provided registration is done during the deployment
+  - If the vars activation_key and org_id are provided, the system registration to the proper subscriptions is done during the deployment

-- Tested in Fedora 34 using play `deploy-sno-standalone.yml`
+The playbook `deploy-sno-standalone.yml` has been also tested in Fedora 34.

+## Hardware Requirements

+These are the pseudo-official requirements to run:
+- vCPU: 8
+- RAM: 32 GB
+- Storage: 120 GB

+But we have been able to get it deployed with:
+- vCPU: 6
+- RAM: 16 GB
+- Storage: 20 GB

 ## Prepare SNO node

-This is where the OCP/SNO installation will be launched, and where the VM will be running.
+This is where the OCP/SNO installation will be launched, and where the VM will be running OpenShift.

 ### 1. Configuration